khushiNgm/90-Days-DevOps/Day03/README.md

-# TOday Day 3 of #90DaysOfDevOps challenge with the #TrainWithShubham community.
+# Day 3 - DevOps TWS
 Task: What are the Linux commands to

 1. View the content of a file and display line numbers.